Analysis of multi-electrode and ensemble recordings

 Using the same type of recordings, we investigated how fast oscillations (beta and gamma frequencies) are organized in the units and LFP recordings in human and monkey .
 We found that mostly inhibitory neurons are active during these oscillations, in wake and sleep states.
 Surprisingly, the largest spatiotemporal coherence was found in slow-wave sleep.
 These results suggest that inhibitory cells, not only are dominantly involved in the genesis of beta and gamma oscillations, but also in the organization of their large-scale coherence in the awake and sleeping brain.
 These results set important constraints for the future models of wake and sleep states.

-Finally, we also used human and monkey Utah-array recordings to investigate the relation between units and LFPs .
+We also used human and monkey Utah-array recordings to investigate the relation between units and LFPs .
 This analysis led to the discovery that this relation was much more powerful for inhibitory neurons than for excitatory cells.
 This finding, if confirmed, can fundamentally change our interpretation of LFPs and possibly of the EEG.
 We are presently using realistic models to investigate this relation, and search for possible biophysical origins of this inhibitory participation to LFPs (work in progress).

 Destexhe, A., Contreras, D. and Steriade, M. Spatiotemporal analysis of local field potentials and unit discharges in cat cerebral cortex during natural wake and sleep states.
 J. Neurosci.
 19: 4595-4608, 1999 (see abstract)